scalacommunitybuild/pcplod/README.md

 }
 ```

-there is also a simplified variant (Mr Plod) which only supports one source file (a simpler assertion API)
+there is also a simplified variant (Mr Plod) which only supports one source (a simpler assertion API)

 ```scala
 withMrPlod("path/to/package/foo.scala") { mr =>